 A pair of sinuses above the upper back teeth are the largest ones.
 There is a proximity between the sinus cavity and the roots of the upper teeth.
 As a result, sinusitis can lead to discomfort in the teeth.
 Like tooth decay or infection can trigger chronic sinusitis, damage to or infection of a tooth can do the same.

 How Can We Differentiate A Regular Toothache From A Sinus Toothache?

 Because the symptoms and places of a regular toothache and toothache from sinus pressure are similar, it might be hard to tell the difference between tooth pain and sinus pain.

 However, by paying close attention to the details of the pain you're experiencing, you can tell the difference between a typical toothache and one caused by sinusitis.

-Sinus tooth pain is caused by pressure in the sinuses, which you can know because it always hurts.
+Sinus tooth pain is caused by sinus pressure in the inflamed sinus cavities, which you can know because it always hurts.

 The following are some of the symptoms that indicate sinusitis may be the cause of your toothache:

 - Nasal or sinus congestion is present.

 - Pain is only felt in the upper back teeth.